hartleylabnyu/online_two_step_replication/README.md

 ## Data and analysis code
-All raw data and analysis code can be found in the "data_and_analysis_code" folder.
+All raw data and analysis code can be found in the "analysis_code_and_data" folder.
 All analyses and results reported in the manuscript can be reproduced by running the R scripts (for all data summary statistics and regression analyses) and matlab code (for the computational modeling of the two-step task data).

 The output folder contains all model results and generated figures.